 The sampling system will retire a household from the recruitment pool if it does not select that household within 18 months of its first contact with the household.
-Because it designates and interviews Alternate households on an ongoing basis, there will always be a pool of households from which the system will be able to select.

 f.
 Basic and Alternate Recruitment

 The sampling system randomly selects Basic and Alternate households from the recruitment pool as needed.
 The system organizes its Basic pool by placing each Basic household into one of two mutually exclusive demographic categories.
 The system organizes its Alternate pool by placing each Alternate household into mutually exclusive demographic categories.
 These demographic categories are market specific and may be updated throughout the year based on performance.
 If a Basic household refuses to participate in the panel, we attempt to recruit an Alternate household to meet the demographic needs of that market's panel.